 Legend Description Explanation A Product code The product code is a line of code representing the complete configuration of a Masterpact circuit breaker or switch-disconnector.
-The product code: Is automatically generated for each Masterpact device after completing the configuration by using the MyPact configuration tool.
-Appears on the invoice and on the delivery documents as well as on the Masterpact device and packaging labels.
-Can be entered in the MyPact configuration tool, which generates the complete configuration of the Masterpact device. В Schneider Electric internal identification numbers - С Description of device The following characteristics are specified: Range Rating Performance level Number of poles Control unit type D Device serial number The device serial number is coded PPYYWWDXXXX, where: PP: plant code YY: year of manufacture WW: week of manufacture D: day of the week of manufacture (Monday = 1) XXXX: the production number of the device on the day.
+It is automatically generated for each Masterpact device after completing the configuration by using the MyPact configuration tool.
+The product code appears on the invoice and on the delivery documents as well as on the Masterpact device and packaging labels.
+The product code can be entered in the MyPact configuration tool, which generates the complete configuration of the Masterpact device. В Schneider Electric internal identification numbers - С Description of device The description of the device, specifies the following characteristics: Range Rating Performance level Number of poles Control unit type D Certification logos The logos of the mandatory certifications of the device.
+E Device serial number The device serial number is coded PPYYWWDXXXX, where: PP: Plant code YY: Year of manufacture WW: Week of manufacture D: Day of the week of manufacture (Monday = 1) XXXX: The production number of the product on the day.
 Ranges from 0001 to 9999.
-For example, PP162330064 is the sixty-fourth device manufactured at plant PP on Wednesday, June 8, 2016.
+For example, PP162330064 is the sixty fourth device manufactured at plant PP on Wednesday, June 8, 2016.